teur/OpenReader-WebUI/README.md

 # OpenReader WebUI

-OpenReader WebUI is a sleek, web-based PDF reader with built-in Text-to-Speech capabilities, offering a seamless reading experience with synchronized audio narration.
+OpenReader WebUI is a sleek, web-based reader with built-in Text-to-Speech capabilities, offering a seamless reading experience with synchronized audio narration for both PDF and EPUB documents.
+Read books with ease, listen to articles on the go, or study like you have your own lecturer, all in one place.

 - 🎯 **TTS API Integration**: Compatible with OpenAI API TTS and Kokoro FastAPI TTS, enabling high-quality voice narration
 - 💾 **Local-First Architecture**: Secure document handling with IndexedDB browser storage - no server uploads required
 - 🔍 **Smart Text Processing**: Real-time sentence detection and synchronized text highlighting during playback
+- 📚 **EPUB Support**: Read EPUB files with table of contents and synchronized text
+- 📄 **PDF Support**: Read PDF files with text extraction and page navigation
 - ⚡ **Modern Tech Stack**: Built with Next.js, React, and Tailwind CSS
 - 🎨 **Customizable Experience**:
   - Adjustable playback speed